forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 ## Opinions and Articles

 > Selected statements of the articles are cited with """<cites>""".
+Emphasis added as *cursive*.

 > [Some] reasons articles themselves and statements thereof are selected are: Well reasoned, elucidative regarding the conflict including the opinion by actors/observers, paths to peace.